NatronGitHub/NatronGitHub.github.io/README.md

 git clone https://github.com/Shrinks99/NatronGitHub.github.io && cd NatronGitHub.github.io
 ```

-Build with Jekyll in two steps:
+Build with Jekyll in three steps:

 * `bundle install` to install all the dependencies
+* `bundle exec jekyll build` to build the site
 * `bundle exec jekyll serve` to start Jekyll at <http://localhost:4000>

 Navigate to <http://localhost:4000> in the browser and get going!